skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 ![Logo](images/scalikejdbc.png)

-Skinny-ORM is natually characterized by avoding N+1 queries because associations are resolved by join queries.
+Skinny-ORM is naturally characterized by avoding N+1 queries because associations are resolved by join queries.

 `#belongTo`, `#hasOne` and `#hasMany(Through)` associations are converted into join queries, so you don't need to take care about performance problems caused by so many N+1 queries any more.